End-Of-Year Prizes & Recognition for Graduating Seniors

 Department of Political Science Postgraduate Studies Scholarship

 This award is presented to outstanding senior political science majors attending graduate or professional school the following summer or fall.
-Students are recognized at the undergraduate reception event in June.

 The department chooses one graduating senior to be the standard bearer at the WCAS convocation.
 The student who is chosen to be convocation marshal is nominated by the Director of Undergraduate Studies, the Director of Honors, or by a member of the Undergraduate Advising Committee.Back to top